-Applicants should possess an undergraduate Bachelor's degree in Kinesiology, Exercise Science, or other similar degree.
+Applicants should possess an undergraduate Bachelor's degree in Kinesiology, Exercise Science, or their equivalent.
 Any applicant without a background in these areas will be required to take the HLTH 4738 Capstone course during their first semester in the program.
-Additional entrance requirements are a minimum of a 3.000 GPA in the last 60 hours and an average of a 25 percentile score on the three components of the GRE.
+Additional entrance requirements are a minimum of a 3.00 GPA in the last 60 hours and an average of a 25th percentile score on the three GRE sections.

-HLTH 5131 Applied Exercise Physiology: Neuromuscular HLTH 5132 Applied Exercise Physiology: Cardiopulmonary HLTH 5133 Sports Nutrition HLTH 5335 Exercise Principles for Special Populations HLTH 6032 Advanced Seminar in Sports Medicine HLTH 6033 Lab Techniques and Research Design HLTH 6035 Statistics in Exercise Science

-Select 9 hours from the following:
+HLTH 5131 Applied Exercise Physiology: Neuromuscular HLTH 5132 Applied Exercise Physiology: Cardiopulmonary HLTH 5133 Sports Nutrition HLTH 5335 Exercise Principles for Special Populations HLTH 6032 Advanced Seminar in Sports Medicine HLTH 6033 Laboratory Techniques and Research Design HLTH 6035 Statistics in Exercise Science Select 9 hours from the following: